By Marika Sboros

 That brings practitioners back simply to “advising real food”.
 However, dietitians’ associations such as ADSA, that are a source of much dietary advice to the public, don’t always do that, she said.

-ADSA’s close links with industry make it very conflicted indeed.
-ADSA president Maryke Gallagher likes to say sponsors don’t influence its advice.
-However, as Harcombe, Dr Marion Nestle in the US and others have pointed out, food and drug industries just don’t sponsor organisations unless they say nice things about their products.
+The hearing heard that ADSA’s close links with industry made it very conflicted indeed.
+ADSA president Maryke Gallagher, for example, is on record as saying that ADSA’s sponsors don’t influence its advice.
+However, as Harcombe, Dr Marion Nestle in the US and others have pointed out, food and drug industries do not sponsor organisations unless they say nice things about their products.

 Harcombe had other advice for health professionals: